 Receiving donor eggs

-Our anonymous egg donors are either women who donate their eggs for altruistic reasons as they wish to help other women become mothers or they have donated some of their eggs as part of our egg sharing programme.
+Our anonymous egg donors are either women who donate their eggs for altruistic reasons as they wish to help other women become mothers or they’ve donated some of their eggs as part of our egg sharing programme.

 Egg donors are young women who have chosen to donate and are between the ages of 18-35 years old.